Bill Richmond

 Bill Richmond (5 August 1763 - 28 December 1829) was a British boxer, born into slavery in Richmondtown, New York.
 Although born in Colonial America, he lived for the majority of his life in England, where all his boxing contests took place.
-Richmond went to England in 1777, where he had his education paid for.
+Richmond arrived in England in 1777, where he had his education paid for.
 He then apprenticed as a cabinetmaker in York.

 In the early 1790s, Richmond married a local English woman, whose name was probably Mary Dunwick, in a marriage recorded in Wakefield on 29 June 1791.
 Richmond and his wife had several children.

-According to boxing writer Pierce Egan, the well-dressed, literate, and self-confident Richmond came on the receiving end of racist attitudes in Yorkshire.
+According to boxing writer Pierce Egan, the well-dressed, literate and self-confident Richmond came on the receiving end of racist attitudes in Yorkshire.
 Egan described several brawls involving Richmond because of insults.
-One brawl occurred after someone labeled Richmond a "black devil" for being with a white woman—probably a reference to Richmond's wife.
+One brawl occurred after someone labelled Richmond a "black devil" for being with a white woman—probably a reference to Richmond's wife.

 According to Egan, Richmond fought and won five boxing matches in Yorkshire, defeating George "Dockey" Moore, two unnamed soldiers, one unnamed blacksmith and Frank Myers.

 Early life

 Bill Richmond was enslaved at birth by the Rev. Richard Charlton in Richmondtown on Staten Island, New York on 5 August 1763.
-A commander of the British forces in New York during the American War of Independence, Lord Percy witnessed teenage Richmond in a tavern brawl involving British soldiers.
+A commander of the British forces in New York during the American War of Independence, Lord Percy witnessed the teenage Richmond in a tavern brawl involving British soldiers.
 Percy subsequently arranged fights with other British soldiers for the entertainment of his guests.
-In 1777, Percy arranged for Richmond's freedom from Charlton, transportation to northern England, literacy education, and an apprenticeship with a cabinet maker in Yorkshire.
-He met his wife, Mary, while a cabinet-maker in Yorkshire.
+In 1777, Percy arranged for Richmond's liberation in Charlton, as well as transport to northern England, literacy education, and an apprenticeship with a cabinet-maker in Yorkshire.
+Richmond met his wife, Mary, while working as a cabinet-maker in Yorkshire.
 The two moved to London, where Richmond started boxing in his forties.

 By 1795, Richmond and his family had moved to London.
 He became an employee and household member of Thomas Pitt, 2nd Baron Camelford, a British peer and naval officer.
 A boxing enthusiast, Pitt may have received boxing and gymnastic instruction from Richmond.
 Pitt and Richmond visited several prize fights together.